 This Blackened Salmon Bowl with Creamy Jalapeño Salsa is a healthy Tex-Mex style dish that you will feel good about eating again and again.
 Air fryer blackened salmon adds the right amount of spice to this Tex-Mex bowl.
-You can put this Homemade Blackened Seasoning on just about anything!

 Why You'll Love this Recipe